-Green facades provide animals with shelter, promoting ecological diversity: they attract insects, butterflies, birds, etc...
-If you are not keen on spiders, mice (yes, they too...) and sparrows coming too close to the window, you can limit this with wisely arranged trellises.
+Green facades provide a biotope and shelter for small animals, promoting ecological diversity: they attract insects, butterflies, birds, etc...
+If you are not keen on spiders, mice (yes, they too...) and chirping sparrows coming too close to the windows, you can limit the greenery with cleverly arranged trellises.

 Wall gardens are also good for the protection of birds: insects in the garden serve as food for birds which like to look around and grab a snack!
 They will often even build their nests in the trellis!
 But many climbing plants themselves are food for animals-- ivy berries are popular with birds, while those of firethorn become winter food.
-Virginia creeper and ivy serve as a bee meadow, and blooming honeysuckle attracts night lovers (nocturnal insects, etc..) with their beguiling smell.
+Virginia creeper and ivy serve as a bee meadow, and blooming honeysuckle attracts night lovers (nocturnal insects, etc..) with it wonderful scent.

 Some mice and raccoons can climb greened walls!
 If fruits are on a trellis, wasps and bees can be troublesome.
 Also sparrows in the ivy can be disruptive...
 Ahhhh, nature...